-Moving into your college residence hall can be exciting and intimidating for many students.
-Students who are lesbian, gay, bisexual, and/or trans* (LGBT) may have specific questions or concerns about living in the residence halls.
-One important thing to know is that you are not alone.
-We are proud to say that IWU's goal is to provide a welcoming and supportive environment for LGBT students.
-Each year, residence hall staff are educated about the needs and concerns of LGBT students.
-We also have an active and vibrant LGBT community on campus with many activities and resources to support you.
+Moving into a college residence hall can be exciting and intimidating for many students.
+Those who are lesbian, gay, bisexual, queer or marginalized by sexual orientation (LGBQ+) or who are transgender or gender non-conforming (TGNC) may have specific questions or concerns about living in the residence halls.
+We are proud to say that IWU's goal is to provide a welcoming and supportive environment for LGBQ+ and TGNC students.
+Each year, residence hall staff are educated about the needs and concerns of with marginalized sexual and gender identities, and we also have an engaged and vibrant LGBTQ+ community on campus with many activities and resources for support.

 The Office of Residential Life seeks to create a safer and more inclusive residential learning environment on campus by assisting students with requests to be matched with a roommate who identifies as lesbian, gay, bisexual, transgender, queer/questioning, or an ally (LGBTQA).
 An ally is defined as someone who identifies as straight and wants to be supportive of those who identify as LGBTQ.

 Those interested in participating in the LGBTQ Roommate Matching Service must complete an LGBTQ-specific matching survey in addition to the IWU Housing Contract (which includes the roommate matching questionnaire).

 Do you have a specific person you want as a roommate?